 Most businesses will have public liability insurance for peace of mind, as causing accidental damage to someone or their property is always a possibility.
 High-risk businesses such as scaffolders, hauliers and construction workers have even more reason to make sure they’re covered.
 Working with large machinery and at height increases the risk of accidents and potential injuries.
 Should the worst happen, you don’t want to bankrupt yourself having to pay legal fees.
 Public liability insurance is key to protecting your business, especially if your line of work is considered high-risk.
 Many commercial vehicle insurance companies will have the option to take out a public liability policy if you feel this applies to you.

-By law, as a business in the UK you are only required to have employer’s liability insurance.
+By law, as a business in the UK, you are only required to have employer’s liability insurance.
 This covers you in the event that one of your staff suffers injuries or a fatality whilst doing their job.
-But this won’t cover you if something happened to a member of the public or their property.
-For example, you’re a scaffolder and something falls and crushes someone’s car.
-Without scaffolding public liability insurance, the person would take your company to court and you’d have to pay out of your own pocket.
+But this won’t cover you if something happens to a member of the public or their property.
+For example, you’re a scaffolder, and something falls and crushes someone’s car.
+Without scaffolding public liability insurance, the person would take your company to court, and you’d have to pay out of your own pocket.
 This certainly isn’t the ideal scenario which is why it is a good idea to take out a public liability insurance policy to keep your business budget secure.

 Using best practice is really beneficial for the reputation of your business across all areas.
 Taking the necessary precautions presents you as a business that cares about health and safety and is responsible for itself.
 Imagine your customers getting wind of an unresolved legal dispute due to you damaging a customer’s property.
 It certainly wouldn’t look good for your reputation as a business, so it’s always better to be proactive than reactive.